osquery/osquery/docs/wiki/installation/cli-flags.md

 Optional comma-delimited set of extension names to require before **osqueryi** or **osqueryd** will start.
 The tool will fail if the extension has not started according to the interval and timeout.

+`--extensions_default_index=true`

+Enable INDEX (and thereby constraints) on all extension table columns.
+Provides backwards compatiblity for extensions (or SDKs) that don't correctly define indexes in column options.
+See issue 6006 for more details.

 ### Remote settings flags (optional)

 When using non-default [remote](../deployment/remote.md) plugins such as the **tls** config, logger and distributed plugins, there are process-wide settings applied to every plugin.